D0nni387/Fragile_Art/README.md

 #### Fonts

-The artist has request that the site use [font here] as they feel this best suits their work and style they want to achieve.
+The artist has request that the site use [Playfair Display](https://fonts.google.com/specimen/Playfair+Display) as they feel this best suits their work and style they want to achieve.

-As a secondary font i have chosen to use [font here] to compliment this and allow for the extra content to stand out from the rest of the site content.
+As a secondary font i have chosen to use [Montserrat](https://fonts.google.com/specimen/Montserrat) to compliment this and allow for the extra content to stand out from the rest of the site content.

 #### Colours